 Weight: 2 to 3 pounds.

 Color: Males (called cocks or roosters) have mostly reddish-orange body feathers, greenish black heads with a red eye patch and white neck rings.
-They also have a sharp spur on each leg.
-Females are mottled brown.
+They also have a sharp spur on each leg which can be used to differentiate first-year males from older males.
+Females are mottled brown which aids in their camouflage when sitting on a nest.

-Fox, coyote, owls and hawks.
+Fox, coyote, owls and hawks are the primary predators.
 Raccoons and skunks eat pheasant eggs.
+Other animals likely prey on eggs, chicks, and/or hens, too.

-Keeping a stable pheasant population is difficult in Minnesota.
-There aren't enough grasslands for the birds to nest in and not enough cattail marshes where they can hide from cold winter weather.
-Pheasant die-offs are common during extreme winters.
-Each year, Minnesota hunters harvest 350,000 pheasants.
+Pheasants can be very prolific if given the right conditions, but keeping a stable pheasant population is difficult in Minnesota without permanent protection of grasslands and wetlands.
+There aren't enough idle grasslands for hens to nest in and not enough cattail marshes where they can hide from during cold winter weather.
+Pheasant die-offs do occur during extreme winter conditions such as blizzards.
+Each year, Minnesota hunters harvest an average of 350,000 roosters.

-To avoid danger, ring-necked pheasant often run rather than fly.
+To avoid danger, ring-necked pheasants often run rather than fly.
 Pheasants are frequently seen along gravel roads eating small pebbles (called grit), which help the birds digest food.
+During extreme winter weather, pheasants can go up to two weeks without feeding by reducing their metabolism and energy requirements.